basarat/typescript-book/docs/testing/jest.md

 ## Step 3: Run tests

-Run `npx jest` from your project root and jest will execute any tests you have.
+Run `npm jest` from your project root and jest will execute any tests you have.

 ### Optional: Add script target for npm scripts